-We adopted the state-of-the-art CLRNet as the baseline of our model due to its superior performance compared to alternative methods.
-To enhance its capabilities, we incorporated MatchNet to replace CLRNet's original classic label assignment method.
-The architectural framework of the network is presented in Fig.\ref{CLRmatchNet}.
-CLRNet components are colored gray, while our network, MatchNet, is colored pink.
-The model utilizes ResNet\cite{resnet} or DLA\cite{DLA} as a backbone, generating three levels of feature maps using the feature pyramid network (FPN\cite{FPN}).
+The model utilizes ResNet\cite{resnet} or DLA\cite{DLA} as a backbone, generating three levels of feature maps using the feature pyramid network (FPN) \cite{FPN}.
 Each level of the feature map is then pooled by $N$ lane priors, defined by $(x_{0}, y_{0},\theta)$, where $x_{0}$ and $y_{0}$ indicate the starting point of the line, and $\theta$ represents the line's angle.
-For the deepest layer $L_{0}$, these priors are uniformly distributed and for the two followed layers ($L_{1}, L_{2}$) they are refined and learned.
+For the deepest layer $L_{0}$, these priors are uniformly distributed, and for the two following layers ($L_{1}, L_{2}$) they are refined and learned.
 The refined lane priors and the feature maps are the input to the ROIGather module, where each feature map is pooled by its lane priors set to produce a lane feature maps.
-Followed by convolutions and fully connected model, the ROIGather outputs $N$ lane predictions.
-A lane prediction consists of learned geometric features, including foreground and background probabilities, the length of lane prior, the start point of the lane prior, the angle between the x-axis of the lane prior, and $N$ offsets, that is, the horizontal distance between the prediction and its lane prior.
+Followed by convolutions and fully connected model, ROIGather outputs $N$ lane predictions.
+A lane prediction consists of learned geometric features, including foreground and background probabilities, the length of the lane prior, the starting point of the lane prior, the angle between the x-axis of the lane prior, and $N$ offsets, that is, the horizontal distance between the prediction and its lane prior.
 For more details, refer to \cite{CLRNet}.

 As a pre-processing step, we trained MatchNet to determine the optimal score for each prediction-GT pair and classify them as positive or negative matches based on predefined parameters that describe their correlation.
 During the training phase, we use the pretrained sub-module of MatchNet to assign the $N$ lane predictions to the GTs.
 MatchNet assigns a score to each candidate pair, resulting in distinct and well-separated scores.
 For each GT, the network effectively selects the appropriate number of pairs, allowing for a more precise and efficient lane detection process.
 This dynamic selection method leverages the discriminating power of MatchNet's scoring system and optimizes the match pairing for enhanced performance.
 Then, the positive matches are fed into the overall loss function used during training that is composed of several components: